isxuowo/mcwiki/Fission-Reactor.md

 The Fission Reactor uses uranium to boil water around it, which produces steam that can drive a turbine.
 To add fuel to the reactor, throw a uranium ingot on top of it (1 ingot at a time).
 A single ingot provides 60 secs of fuel.

+**Warning: Reactors will explode if they overheat!
+This will create a large explosion- enough to destroy obsidian.
+Be careful about how you set up your reactors!**

+**Recipe:**

 ![Fission Reactor Recipe](http://i.imgur.com/Zds3r7B.png?1)

 ### An Intro to Reactor Physics: